The Chromatic Number of the Disjointness Graph of the Double Chain: Introduction

 In Figure~\ref{fig:double_chain} we illustrate a $(5,7)$--double--chain and some of its edges.
-Note that Figure~\ref{fig:double_chain} su\-ggests a natural way to construct a $(k,l)$--double--chain for any pair $(k,l)$ of admissible integers.
+Note that Figure~\ref{fig:double_chain} suggests a natural way to construct a $(k,l)$--double--chain for any pair $(k,l)$ of admissible integers.
 Moreover, it is a routine exercise to show that any two $(k,l)$--double--chains are the same (up to order type isomorphism).
 In view of this, we shall use $C_{k,l}$ to denote any $(k,l)$--double--chain, and we often refer to it simply as the {\em double chain}.
 Each of the geometric properties of $C_{k,l}$ in next remark follows easily from its definition, and they will be often used, without explicit mention, in our arguments.

 \begin{remark} Let $U$ and $L$ be the $k$--cup and the $l$--cap of $C_{k,l}$, respectively.
-Then the following holds: \begin{itemize} \item If $U'$ and $L'$ are proper subsets of $U$ and $L$, respectively, then the set of points that results from $C_{k,l}$ by deleting the points in $U'\cup L'$ remains a double chain. \item Any straight line segment in the convex hull of $U$ (respectively, $L$) does not cross any other straight line segment joining two points of $C_{k,l}$.
-See Figure \ref{fig:double_chain}. \item Let $g$ be a straight line segment with an endpoint in $U$ and the other one in $L$, and let $f$ be a straight line segment joining two points of $X\in \{U,L\}$.
+Then the following holds: \begin{itemize}

+\item If $U'$ and $L'$ are proper subsets of $U$ and $L$, respectively, then the set of points that results from $C_{k,l}$ by deleting the points in $U'\cup L'$ remains a double chain. \item Any straight line segment in the frontier of the convex hull of $U$ (respectively, $L$) does not cross any other straight line segment joining two points of $L$ (respectively, $U$) See Figure \ref{fig:double_chain}. \item Let $g$ be a straight line segment with an endpoint in $U$ and the other one in $L$, and let $f$ be a straight line segment joining two points of $X\in \{U,L\}$.
 If $g$ and $f$ intersect each other, then they do at a common endpoint. \end{itemize} \end{remark}

-The double chain was first introduced by Hurtado, Noy and Urrutia in~\cite{flipping} as an example of a set of $n$ points (in general position) whose flip graph of triangulations has diameter $\Theta(n^2)$.
+The double chain was first introduced by ~\cite{flipping} as an example of a set of $n$ points (in general position) whose flip graph of triangulations has diameter $\Theta(n^2)$.
 Since then the double chain has been used as an extremal example in various problems on point sets, see for example~\cite{geometricGraphs, flipDistance, pseudotriangulations, pathGD, universalSets, geometricGraphs2, lowerBoundGeometricGraphs}.

 In this paper we show (Theorem~\ref{thm:main}) that for $l \ge 3$

 Note that for $n$ even and $k=l=n/2$, $C_{\frac{n}{2},\frac{n}{2}}$ is a set of $n$ points for which

 for some positive constant $c$.
 So, to color the disjointness graph of $C_{\frac{n}{2},\frac{n}{2}}$, more colors are needed than to color the disjointness graph of $C_n$.
 We conjecture that for every $n \ge 3$, and for every set $P$ of $n$ points